alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

 The Arm® *Ethos™-U* NPU interacts with the system through two AXI interfaces.
 The first one, is envisaged to be the higher-bandwidth, lower-latency, interface.
-In a typical system, this is wired to an SRAM as it is required to service frequent Read and Write traffic.
+In a typical system, this is wired to an SRAM as it is required to service frequent read and write traffic.

 The second interface is expected to have a higher-latency, lower-bandwidth characteristic, and is typically wired to a flash device servicing read-only traffic.
 In this configuration, the Arm® *Cortex™-M55* CPU and Arm® *Ethos™-U* NPU